JSConcept/uniform.ts/README.md

 ## 🥀 And what's new won't there be? 🥀

 Probably not anymore.
 My dementia is progressing much faster than all my attempts at development.

+## 😌 Fortunately, there is some good news. 😌

+I'm moving some usable parts of my given library into separate components of another sub-project.

+- 🏅 [Unite.JS](https://github.com/BZ-0/unite.js) 🏅 - everything what I using on my projects...